jsbots/AutoFish/README.md

 ## Guide :blue_book:

-The bot was tested only with default UI and with default UI scale, without any addons whatsoever. **So turn off all the addons and set UI scale to default before using the bot.**
+The bot was tested only with default UI and with default UI scale, without any addons whatsoever. **So turn off all the addons and set UI scale to default before using the bot.** *(Especially this is related to all fishing addons like Fishing Buddy and so on, if you use any of them, turn off all the UI features they have)*

-*After 1.13.0 the bot works with both DirectX 12 and DirectX 11 if you use only one window of the game.*

 1. Launch the game.
 2. Are you using whitelist?